Puzzles of Japanese companies in the Northern Netherlands are solved

 Can you make circular packaging from your own residual product?
 And how can you roast coffee using less natural gas?
-Kikkoman in Sappemeer and UCC in Bolsward could use some help finding the answer.
+UCC in Bolsward could use some help finding the answer.
 So they shared their issue with the world in the form of the TopDutch Innovation Challenge.

 The TopDutch Innovation Challenge is an exercise in so-called challenge-based innovation.
 The idea is to pair a large company with a vision for an innovation that will make their processes more sustainable with a party that has the expertise to make it happen.